 Dry ears can be the result of dry skin conditions that also affect other parts of the body.
 These conditions include the following:

-• Eczema: This can occur in the ear canal and can be extremely irritating.
-If it is in the ear, it is likely to affect the nose and scalp also.
+• Eczema: Also known as atopic dermatitis, this can occur in the ear canal and can be extremely irritating.
+If it is in the ear, it is known as ear eczema.

 • Psoriasis: This is an autoimmune disorder that causes skin cells to grow faster than they are shed.
-The result is dry, scaly patches and underlying redness, affecting the outer ear, scalp, and neck.
+This can result in dry, scaly patches and underlying redness, affecting the outer ear, scalp, and neck.
 Psoriasis can also make the skin itchy.

-• Dermatitis: This is inflammation of the skin.
+• Other types of dermatitis: This term describes inflammation of the skin.
 Different forms of dermatitis can be the result of an allergic reaction to shampoos or skin-cleansing products.
 They can also occur without any known causes, such as in the form of dermatitis known as dandruff.

 Choice of treatment usually depends on the underlying problem.
 Eczema, psoriasis, and dermatitis in the ear are treated in the same way, as they would be in other parts of the body.